neel-09/P04-Titanic-Survival-Prediction/README.md

 # 4. Results

-The trained classifier provides an excellent baseline for predicting passenger survival.
+The trained classifier provides a baseline for predicting passenger survival.

 **Accuracy: [82.12%]**